Identify management strategies for balancing work and family roles.

-- When is it appropriate for an employee to communicate personal/family problems in a professional setting?
+- When is it appropriate for an employee to communicate personal/family problems to an employer?

 - What communication skills does one need to develop strategies for balancing work and family roles?

-- How can one effectively communicate to others the importance of balancing work and family roles?
+- How can one communicate to others the importance of balancing work and family roles?

 - What leadership techniques can one use to address and resolve conflict regarding work and family roles?

-- What skills, qualities, and values do family members need to become leaders?
+- What skills do family members need to become leaders?